simontran7/systems/operating-systems/introduction.md

 ## Privileges

 The hardware is organized in terms of protection rings.
 It has at least two protection rings:
-- Kernel/supervisor/priviledged mode
+- Ring 0: Kernel/supervisor/priviledged mode
   - full access to all hardware
   - the kernel is the systems program that runs here
-  - ring 0
-- User mode
+- Ring 3: User mode
   - restricts access on which instructions can be executed and which memory can be accessed.
   - regular applications programs run here
-  - ring 3

 <img src="images/protection_rings.svg" width="500">